 A larger speaker is always present on bass amps as they will be moving more air to handle and accurately represent the sound of the bass frequencies.

 This movement will demand more space within the cabinet, to get the best bass response and sound, the cabinet will be a ‘closed back’ design.
 These are the reasons why bass amps can handle and provide a smooth bass tone.

 When it comes to wattage or power output.
 Bass amps are typically higher wattage than guitar amps.
 Solid-state guitar amps go from 50 – 150 watts, whereas bass amps start from 200 watts all the way to 1200.

 The reason is that bass amps require more headroom for reproducing a ‘clear’ and ‘defined’ low-end signal and moving larger speakers for projecting a low-end bass tone.

-Another important feature which is true of bass amps is the typical ‘pad’ button.
+Another important feature that is true of bass amps is the typical ‘pad’ button.
 This is a useful feature when it comes to tone.
 It essentially ‘deadens’ the input signal from the guitar.